 We will continue to utilize frequent and thorough hand-washing/hand-sanitizing upon entering the school building, before eating, after using the restroom, and at other points in the day as needed.

-We will continue to encourage/require all students, faculty, and staff to stay home when ill or possibly ill.
+We will continue having all students, faculty, and staff stay home when ill or possibly ill.